Making changes in your environment

 Sources of ionizing radiation include heat or light from the sun, medical diagnostic scans such as x-rays and CT scans, and gamma rays from radioactive elements.
 By 2006, almost half of the typical American exposure to ionizing radiation had come from medical imaging, such as x-rays and especially from computed tomography (CT) scans.2Laffall LD, Kripke ML.
 Reducing Environmental Cancer Risk: What We Can Do Now.
 President’s Cancer Panel.
 2010.

-• Can I limit my time in the sun, especially at midday?
+• Can you limit your time in the sun, especially at midday?

-• Can I limit or eliminate indoor tanning?
+• Can you limit or eliminate indoor tanning?

-• Can I find out if my house has high amounts of radon and how to address it?
+• Can you find out if your house has high amounts of radon and how to address it?

-• Can I verify that any medical imaging is necessary, and ask to protect my thyroid during imaging?
+• Can you verify that any medical imaging is necessary, and ask to protect your thyroid during imaging?

 Your exposures to chemicals and other substances